 BE FORGIVEN.
-"But God is faithful and fair.
-If we admit that we have sinned, He will forgive us our sins.
-He will forgive every wrong thing we have done.
-He will make us pure" (1 John 1:9).
-Both parties should ask God to help them see how each may have contributed to the whole situation and be released from the weight of guilt before God.
+“If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness” (1 John 1:9).
+When a marriage is in crisis, both parties should ask God to help them see how each may have contributed to the whole situation and be released from the weight of guilt before God.
 From that point on, there will be freedom to seek His counsel and guidance.
 His Holy Spirit will enable them to do what they could not do on their own.
-“I can do all things through Christ, who strengthens me" (Philippians 4:13).
+“I can do all this through him who gives me strength” (Philippians 4:13).

 As God leads, true forgiveness and reconciliation are possible.
 No matter how long it takes, every effort must be made to forgive and reconcile (see Matthew 5:23–24).
 As to whether to stay or to leave, “whoever divorces his wife and marries someone else commits adultery—unless his wife has been unfaithful” (Matthew 19:9, NLT).
 While the innocent party may have grounds for divorce, God’s preference is forgiveness and reconciliation.